htcondor/htcondor/docs/testing/ornithology/guides/test_curl_plugin.rst

 .. note::

-    Why do we wait for the jobs to enter a terminal state in these functions?
+    Why do we wait for the jobs to enter a terminal state in this fixture?

     At one level, we have to wait at some point for the test to work, and we don't want to wait in the test functions because waiting could fail.
 At another